shahwaiz14/event-tracker/README.md

 ```

-9. User can views events data, specifically the frequency at which events occur.
+9. User can views events data, specifically the frequency at which events occur by optionally providing the event_name, start_date, end_date.

 Terminal
 ```sh